auroraGPT-ANL/MCQ-and-SFT-code/README.md

 ## Workflow

+### Bundled Workflow

-The instructions below walk through the workflow, but you can also do the following:
+The instructions below walk through the workflow, showing how each script is used.
+Alternatively, you can run the entire workflow at once:

 1. Define up to 4 models (minimum 2) in config.yml
 2. Run a shell script that performs all of the steps 1-6, making step 8 unnecessary:
 ```
 ./src/run_workflow.py
 ```

-This zsh script runs each instance of generate\_answers.py and score\_answers.py at 8-way parallel by default, but you can modify with -p, so if you want these to run 12-way parallel then:
+This zsh script runs generate\_answers.py and score\_answers.py at 8-way parallel by default, but you can modify with -p, so if you want these to run 12-way parallel then:
 ```
 ./src/run_workflow.py -p 12
 ```
-Additionally, the shell script runs generate\_answers.py and score\_answers.py concurrently in the background, using the -q (--quiet) mode to suppress status output from so many concurrent scripts running in the background.
+Additionally, the script runs generate\_answers.py and score\_answers.py concurrently in the background, using the -q (--quiet) mode to suppress status output from so many concurrent scripts running in the background.
+The speedup from running the python scrips in parallel is substantial.
+Running these python scrips concurrently in the workflow adds another speedup.
+More than four models can certainly be done, but the script currently assumes only 4 because for n models we run generate\_answers.py n times and score\_answers.py n(n-1) times.
+The next iteration will remove the 4-model limit.

 The steps below are useful to underestand how each script works.